ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

         device=device,
     )

-Alternatively, we can also generate an ideal surface that is not fitted based on defelectometry data.
+Alternatively, we can also generate an ideal surface that is not fitted based on deflectometry data.
 To generate this surface you don't need to define an optimizer or scheduler, but can simply call:

 .. code-block::